 Few things on this one.
 If you ask someone “how do you identify?” they may not really understand what you’re asking so it’s important first to clarify (for yourself) what do you mean and then why are you asking that question?
 If you’re asking someone “do you identify as a man or a woman” so… Read more »

 Nope!
-It’s easy to get this confused, particularly because (T standing for transgender) is included in the LGBTQ+ acronym and community.
-The key is to remember that transgender is referring to someone’s gender identity and their sexuality orientation.
-Transgender folks can be gay, straight, pansexual, queer, asexual, or any other sexual orientation.
+It’s easy to get this confused, particularly because T is included in the LGBTQ+ acronym (T standing for “Transgender”).
+The key is to remember that transgender is referring to someone’s gender identity and not their sexuality orientation.
+Transgender people can be gay, straight, pansexual, queer, asexual, or any other sexual orientation (just like cisgender… Read more »

 Anyway that you’d like!
 Honestly we don’t mind, feel free to just cite the website name, cite our names, don’t cite us at all, whatever works best for you.